 Current Projects and Resources

-In collaboration with LARC, the Vice Provost for Teaching & Learning and others, Evaluation Design and Analysis contributes to learning analytics projects including the course-level dashboard, Canvas Analytics and Pattern.
+In collaboration with LARC, the Vice Provost for Teaching & Learning and others, Evaluation Design and Analysis contributes to learning analytics projects including the course-level dashboard and Canvas Analytics.
 These groups also help to provide resources and opportunities such as professional development for instructors and a series on learning analytics topics.